aosabook/500lines/objmodel/chapter.md

 attribute with the name of the method is looked up on the object.
 The result of that lookup operation is a *bound method*, an object that encapsulates both the object as well as the function found in the class.
-Then that bound method is called with a call operation.
+Then that bound method is called with a call operation. (footnote: It seems that the attribute-based model is conceptually more complex, because it needs both method lookup and call.
+In practice, calling something is defined by looking up and calling a special attribute ``__call__``, so conceptual simplicity is regained.
+This won't be implemented in this chapter, however.)

 To implement this behaviour, we need to change the ``Base.read_attr`` implementation.
 If the attribute is not found in the dictionary, it is looked